..

 Posted on July 6th, 2016

 Surgical ablation is a procedure used to treat atrial fibrillation, the most common type of irregular heartbeat.
 Atrial fibrillation, also known as AFib, is generally not a life-threatening condition on its own, but it puts patients at greater risk for stroke.
-Symptoms may include shortness of breath, fatigue, light headedness, dizziness and heart palpitations — all of which can impact your...
+Symptoms may include shortness of breath, fatigue, light headedness, dizziness and heart palpitations — all of which can impact your daily...
 Read More

 Posted on June 1st, 2016